codeSage-X/AgileFest-Hackathon-2022/README.md

 - Keeping track of climate change

-port harcourt as a case study
+Port harcourt as a case study
 climate change issue, air polution due to black suit.

 Soltion: our solution is gotten from the effects of climate change.